akerl/githubstats/README.md

 ## Installation

-    gem install github-stats
+    gem install github_stats

 ## License

-github-stats is released under the MIT License.
+github\_stats is released under the MIT License.
 See the bundled LICENSE file for details.